hneth/riskyr/_app/about_riskyr.md

 We start with some global variables:

-- population size _N_
+- population size `N`
-- prevalence _prev_ of some condition
+- prevalence `prev` of some condition
-- sensitivity _sens_ of some test (or probability of treatment success)
+- sensitivity `sens` of some test (or probability of treatment success)
-- specificity _spec_ of some test (or probability of side effects)
+- specificity `spec` of some test (or probability of side effects)

-and provide a variety of perspectives on the consequences of and interplay between these variables:
+and provide a variety of perspectives on (and representations of) the consequences of and interplay between these variables:

-1. tree of natural frequencies
+1. a table of individual cases
-2. contingency table (leaves of the frequency tree)
-3. icon array (with a population vs. sample view, sorted or randomized)
+2. an icon array (with a population vs. sample view, sorted or randomized)
+3. a tree of natural frequencies
+4. a 2x2 confusion/contingency table (corresponding to the leaves of the frequency tree)
+5. a mosaic plot (illustrating the confusion table)
-4. curves of PPV and NPV (as a function of prevalence or sensitivity/specificity)
+6. curves of PPV and NPV (as a function of `prev`)
+7. planes of PPV and NPV (as a function of `sens` and `spec` for given `prev`)
-5. fact boxes (with additional details on benefits and harms of tests or treatments)
+8. fact boxes (with additional details on benefits and harms of tests or treatments)

-All visualizations will be interactive and use a common color scheme.
+All visualizations shall be interactive and use a common color scheme.

 A set of examples illustrates cases with known data from the literature.

 ## Notes

-The easiest way to quickly incorporate text into this shiny app would be to change the contents of `justamarkdownfile.md` (actually, this file contains what's displayed here).
+The easiest way to quickly incorporate text into this shiny app would be to change the contents of `about_riskyr.md` (actually, this file contains what's displayed here).

++ All static content goes in the www directory.
 + Nice CSS designs are available at [Bootswatch](https://bootswatch.com/3/).
 + Bootstrap also provides [these icons](https://www.w3schools.com/icons/bootstrap_icons_glyphicons.asp), so let's use them.
 + For even more visualisation or branding, we can use or create icons from [here](https://www.flaticon.com/authors/vectors-market).
-+ Static content goes in the www directory.

-## To Do
+## Agenda

 ### Done

-- read 4 basic variables from input
+- read environment (4 basic variables) from input
 - use inputs to construct representation as data frame
 - display data frame as table
 - display 2x2 contingency table